navikt/syfosmmottak/README.md

 `gradlew.bat installDist`

 #### Creating a docker image
-Creating a docker image should be as simple as `docker build -t syfomottak .`
+Creating a docker image should be as simple as `docker build -t syfosmmottak .`

 ## Contact us
 ### Code/project related questions can be sent to